Skip to Content

 This will teach you all about staking house plants, including how to keep tall potted plants from falling over using my big rubber plant as an example.

-How to keep tall potted plants from falling over
+How I keep tall potted plants from falling over

-Hey guys, I’m sharing a quick tip today!
-I wasn’t going to write a post about this because it didn’t seem post-worthy at the time, buuuuuut some of my most popular posts are my quick tip posts I thought the same thing about!
-So here I am.
+Hey all, I’m sharing a quick tip article today!
+I wasn’t going to write a post about this because it didn’t seem post-worthy at the time, but some of my most popular posts are my quick tip posts I thought the same thing about 🙂

-If you’ve houseplant that is leaning over and you want to fit it, I’m chatting all about staking house plants today.
+If you have a houseplant that is leaning over and you want to fit it, I’m chatting all about staking house plants today.
 Specifically how to keep tall potted plants from falling over using my large rubber plant as an example.

 I had this rubber plant in a large painted ceramic pot up until a few months ago.
-We haven’t moved the plant at all (rubber plants like getting comfy in one spot), but it has really taken off and nearly doubled in size since I brought it home.
-I wish I had pictures from when I first brought it home!
+We haven’t moved the plant at all, but it has really taken off and nearly doubled in size since I brought it home.
+Needless to say, it needed repotted.
+I ended up putting it on a large white pot from Ikea to give it some more room to grow.

 staking house plants